Internal combustion engines run through the combustion of air/fuel mixture.

-However, if you did not get any trouble codes from your engine control unit, here are a few parts that are often causing rich mixture in your car engine.
+However, if you did not get any trouble codes from your engine control unit, here are a few possible causes of a rich mixture in your car engine.

 1. Faulty O2 Sensor

-The O2 Sensors are located on the exhaust pipe to sense the air-fuel mixture from the previous combustion.
-If the O2 sensor is getting information of rich mixture, it will tell the engine control unit to add less fuel during the next combustion and vice versa.
+The O2 sensors are located on the exhaust pipe to sense the air-fuel mixture from the previous combustion.
+If the O2 sensor is getting information suggesting a rich mixture, it will tell the engine control unit to add less fuel during the next combustion and vice versa.
 A faulty O2 sensor can cause the engine to run too rich.

 2. Faulty MAF Sensor

-The MAF sensor is calculating the air-fuel mixture that should be added by measuring the amount of air which is entering the engine.
-If this one is dirty or failed it will cause the engine to run too rich or too lean.
+The MAF sensor calculates the air-fuel mixture that should be added by measuring the amount of air which is entering the engine.
+If this is dirty or failed, it will cause the engine to run too rich or too lean.

 3. Faulty MAP Sensor

-The MAP sensor is calculating the air-fuel mixture based on the air pressure in the intake manifold.
-The MAP sensor is often installed instead on the MAF sensor in some cars.
+The MAP sensor calculates the air-fuel mixture based on the air pressure in the intake manifold.
+An MAP sensor is often installed instead of an MAF sensor in some cars.
 If you have a MAP sensor, it’s absolutely worth checking this part.

 4. Faulty Engine Coolant Temperature Sensor

 When the engine is cold, the engine needs more fuel to run properly.
-This is the job for the Engine Coolant Temperature sensor to measure the temperature of the coolant to know when it should add extra fuel to the engine.
-If the engine coolant temperature sensor is faulty, you may get a too rich mixture.
+It is the job for the engine coolant temperature sensor to measure the temperature of the coolant to identify when it should add extra fuel to the engine.
+If the engine coolant temperature sensor is faulty, you may get a mixyure which is too rich.

 5. Faulty Intake Temperature Sensor

-The intake temperature sensor is calculating any additional fuel that should be added or restricted based on the temperature of the air entering the engine.
-The Intake temperature sensor is often fitted inside of the MAF Sensor.
+The intake temperature sensor calculates any additional fuel that should be added or restricted based on the temperature of the air entering the engine.
+The intake temperature sensor is often fitted inside of the MAF sensor.

 A faulty fuel pressure regulator will cause the fuel pressure to get too high or too low.
-This can cause a too rich mixture, you do also want to check the vacuum hose to the fuel pressure regulator to make sure there are no leaks around it.
+This can cause a mixture which is too rich.
+You will also want to check the vacuum hose to the fuel pressure regulator to make sure there are no leaks around it.

-The spark plugs themselves are not causing rich mixture.
-However, they could cause misfires which will result in the rich mixture when the O2 sensors are not working as they should.
+The spark plugs themselves do not cause a rich mixture.
+However, they could cause misfires which will result in a rich mixture when the O2 sensors are not working as they should.
 Spark plugs are critical for providing that essential charge required for combustion.
 But, if the spark plugs are faulty then you will have incomplete fuel burning.
 You should change your spark plugs during your next service time.

-An engine running lean is the reverse of the one running rich.
+An engine running lean is the reverse of one running rich.
 In this instance, there is more air than fuel being supplied to the combustion chambers.
-Just like the engine running rich you will need to check your fuel injectors for any clogging.
+Just like when the engine is running rich, you will need to check your fuel injectors for any clogging.
 This can lead to less fuel being supplied.

-If the sensors collect dirt them they cannot remit the right information hence a reduction of fuel supplied.
-In other instances, the onboard computer itself can be damaged leading to faulty readings.
-A car engine has a set of air hoses and with time this does leak leading less air getting to the combustion chambers.
+If the sensors collect dirt then they cannot remit the right information; hence, a reduction of fuel is supplied.
+In other instances, the onboard computer itself can be damaged, leading to faulty readings.
+A car engine has a set of air hoses and with time these can leak, leading to less air getting to the combustion chambers.
 You should have these inspected occasionally as they are under a lot of pressure from the excess engine heat.

 If you think that your engine is running with a rich mixture, there are some things you should check to confirm this.
 Here are the most common signs of a rich mixture.